minima-global/minidocs/docs/about/utility.md

 - Quickly prove the value or concept of a project before building and scaling on Minima
 - Reduction of infrastructure costs as the solution runs on the end users' devices
 - Ability to deploy a large number of nodes via an OTA (over the air) update
-- A method for transferring tokens and data between any set of devices in a sub-network
+- Ability to transfer tokens and data between any set of nodes
 - Specialised hardware is not required
 - Use of custom tokens or NFTs for rewards or loyalty
 - Use of smart contracts to program rules and use cases for custom tokens